 The expansion of corporate wellness initiatives

 There're several indications that corporate wellness initiatives, especially those that focus on mental and financial health in addition to physical wellness, will continue to expand.
 More companies are expanding their health and wellness offerings.
 Since employees spend most of their waking hours at work, it's imperative that employers invest in their workforce's well-being.

 Organizations that don't provide those benefits place themselves at a disadvantage when it comes to recruitment and retention.
-Implementing and following through on corporate wellness initiatives can help improve employee engagement, reduce workplace-related stress and boost talent-retention rates.
+Implementing and following through on corporate wellness initiatives can help improve employee engagement, reduce workplace-related stress, and boost talent retention rates.

 Better diversity and inclusion initiatives

 The massive adoption of diversity and inclusion (D&I) practices in recent years was largely a result of studies showing the positive impact of a diverse workforce on revenue.
-In coming years, HR teams will continue to come up with better D&I initiatives and use emergent technology to recruit and retain a diverse talent pool.
+In the coming years, HR teams will continue to come up with better D&I initiatives and use emergent technology to recruit and retain a diverse talent pool.

 HR teams dedicated to building a solid and diverse talent pipeline will mostly acquire that talent through testing platforms and focused job boards that attract culturally diverse applicants.

 HR teams must begin to see non-traditional work schedules as the new norm as more workers look for telecommuting positions and remote working options.
 With proximity to the office premises becoming less of a barrier to recruitment, traditional hiring activities will evolve to accommodate the new trend.

 Talent acquisition professionals can now afford to cast their nets far and wide in search of the best candidate for open positions.
 HR teams should also incorporate remote options and flexible work schedules to attract the kind of candidates who will add the most value to the organization.